Data, Data, Data: Thousands of Public Data Sources

 In this post, we are sharing this list with you.
 Why?
 Well, searching for great datasets can be a time consuming task.
 We hope this list will support you in that search and help you to find some inspiring datasets.
 Some data sources are great for complementing your own data.
 Others are interesting or just fun to play with.
 If you have your own list of favorite data sources and want to share them, feel free to let us know and we’ll update our list.

 Categories of data sources

-We grouped the links into some categories that bit.ly calls ‘Bundles’ to help you find what you are looking for and bundled the Bundles into a single Data Sources Bundle.
+We grouped the links into some categories.
 Here is a short discussion of the categories, with some examples.

 Machine Learning Datasets

-Although many datasets can be used for machine learning tasks, the sources in this Bundle are specifically pre-processed for machine learning.
-We included one of the most famous sources of machine learning datasets in this Bundle: the UCI Machine Learning Repository.
+Although many datasets can be used for machine learning tasks, these sources are specifically pre-processed for machine learning.
+We included one of the most famous sources of machine learning datasets in here: the UCI Machine Learning Repository.
 There are hundreds of datasets in this repository, nicely categorized so you have multiple angles to search.
 All datasets are well documented, including data set descriptions.
 One of the datasets you can find here is the widely used ‘iris’ dataset.
 Another example is this vertebral column dataset that has data on 6 features to diagnose orthopaedic patients.

 |Example:||Vertebral Column Model, predicting one of three condition of the vertebral column, based on various metrics.|